-Captains of the industry are negotiating with the Government to reconsider the sugar tax currently pegged at US$0.001/gram, which has resulted in a sharp rise in beverage prices.
+Captains of industry are in talks with the Government to reconsider the sugar tax currently pegged at US$0.001/gram, which has resulted in a sharp rise in beverage prices.

 The Confederation of Zimbabwe Industries (CZI) president, Kurai Matsheza confirmed the ongoing engagements.
 He said,”We are engaging the authorities.
 Yes we understand the validity of these taxes, but the increase of prices is extreme.